Scholarship for New Graduate Students

 The “Get Your Feet Wet” scholarship sets graduate students up for success.
-This scholarship supports students in their first semester of graduate school by paying tuition for one three-credit-hour course in their program.
+This scholarship is for students in their first semester of graduate school.
+It covers the cost of in-state tuition for one three-credit-hour course in your chosen graduate program.

-The “Get Your Feet Wet” scholarship is open to applicants who meet the following criteria:
+The “Get Your Feet Wet” scholarship is open to applicants who meet this criteria:

 - Must be a U.S. citizen

 - Must be enrolling in their first semester of grad school in Fall 2023